MrWeckx/obsidian_apps/README.md

 # obsidian_apps

+For now there's only the aliases function.

+![./aliases/README.md

 ## Alias support
 Using python and regex you can create aliases so every time you make a internal link such as [[star formation rate]] the program uses a predefined alias to rename to [[star formation rate|SFR]]